-This policy relates primarily to the conduct of students at the Catholic Theological College (CTC), an agency belonging to the Te Kupenga - Catholic Leadership Institute.
+This policy relates primarily to the conduct of students at Te Kupenga - Catholic Theological College (CTC).

 For complaints related to academic matters, refer to the Academic Integrity Policy.

 For concerns about the conduct of personnel at Te Kupenga, refer to the Staff Code of Conduct and the Disputes, Complaints and Legal Protections Policy and Procedures.